 - Prioritise development velocity over production polish

-For teams building production applications, v0.dev's component-focused, high-quality output combined with enterprise compliance makes it the safer choice for frontend work.
+For teams building production apps, v0.dev's component-focused, high-quality output plus enterprise compliance makes it the safer choice for frontend work.
 For teams validating concepts or building early-stage products, Bolt.new's end-to-end scaffolding accelerates time-to-value.

-Regardless of choice, combining either tool with 4ge ensures that generated code reflects comprehensive business requirements rather than incomplete assumptions.
+Either way, combining your tool with 4ge ensures that generated code reflects comprehensive business requirements rather than incomplete assumptions.

 Related Comparisons